 3. They are virtually maintenance-free.
 Unlike wooden doors, they will never rot, or warp.

 4. They are easy to install.
 They come standard with insulated safety glass, removable security screens, and weather-stripping system.
-“The Elite Entries doors are also much easier than other iron doors to install,” James said “This is because of their ‘slide in’ design.
-They can be installed without tearing up the interior or exterior of your home."
+“The Love That Door doors are also much easier than other iron doors to install,” James said.

 5. They are more secure than almost any other door.
 These doors are made of high quality 12-gauge steel.
 Passive doors have mounted flush bolts to provide a secure lock when not in use.

 6. They have a built-in drainage system.
-Every Elite Entries door has a unique sloped door slab design under the glass panel.
+Every Love That Doors door has a unique sloped door slab design under the glass panel.
 This allows rain to drain to the exterior side away from the glass panel and door.